 Lead with the positive

-The first topic should be something you appreciated that your partner did, or a piece of gratitude.
+The first topic in a fortification session should be something you appreciated that your partner did, or a piece of gratitude.
 It doesn’t have to be big: it could be a chore, a small act of kindness, something you did for the kids, an endearing comment you made in front of friends, etc. All the better if it relates to something previously discussed in fortification, something you see your partner actively working on.

 Discuss your challenges